eclipse-sumo/sumo/docs/web/docs/Networks/PlainXML.md

 subtle inter-dependencies between its elements and should never be edited by hand.
 The *plain-xml* format is described below.

-It is possible to loaded a *net.xml* file along with *plain-xml* patch files into [netconvert](../netconvert.md) to modify some aspects of an existing network.
+It is possible to load a *net.xml* file along with *plain-xml* patch files into [netconvert](../netconvert.md) to modify some aspects of an existing network.